codesters/codesters/README.md

 + [Karambir Singh Nain](http://nainomics.in/)
 + [Mohammad Adil](http://madil.in/)
 + [Mayank Jain](http://mayank-jain.in/)
++ Naman Sharma

 ## We need your help

-+ We need Django developers for this project.
++ We are porting this project to Django 1.8 and rewriting the way the resources are categorised into types and topics.
+We need Django developers for this.
-+ None of us are a designer, if you can help or know someone who can, please [mail us](mailto:akarambir@gmail.com).
++ None of us are a designer, if you can help or know someone who can, please [mail us](mailto:karambir@codesters.org).

 ## LICENSE